redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-namespace-resource-quota
 Description|Checks to see if CNF workload pods are running in namespaces that have resource quotas applied.
 Result Type|normative
-Suggested Remediation|Apply a ResourceQuota to the namespace your CNF is running in Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 4.6.8
+Suggested Remediation|Apply a ResourceQuota to the namespace your CNF is running in.
+The CNF namespace should have resource quota defined.
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 4.6.8
 Exception Process|There is no documented exception process for this.
 Tags|common,telco,access-control